ceramicnetwork/go-ipfs-healthcheck/README.md

 # go-ipfs-healthcheck

-**NOTE: This currently works with go-ipfs version 0.8.
+**NOTE: This currently works with go-ipfs version 0.8 and 0.10.
 Other versions have not been tested.**

 **TODO**

-- [ ] Compatiblity with go-ipfs 9 and 10
+- [ ] Compatiblity with go-ipfs 9
 - [ ] Use multiaddress for healthcheck endpoint

 A plugin for [go-ipfs](https://github.com/ipfs/go-ipfs) that serves a healthcheck endpoint which returns the status of the IPFS node.